viniciussoaresti/whativelearned/programmingLanguages/cSharp.md

 C# is a programming language, whereas .NET is a framework for building applications on Windows.
 For example, F# can be used with .NET.

-.NET basically consists of two components, the Common Language Runtime (CLR) and the Class Library.
+.NET basically consists of two components, the Common Language Runtime (CLR) and the Class Library (all classes available through .NET).

+The .NET Core framework is an implementation of the .NET framework designed to be cross-platform, and it's more used in server applications, as the GUI provided in base .NET projects, and some specific functionalities (like WMI) are not available.

 ### CLR: